nikitavoloboev/data/focusing/goals.md

 # Goals

+The goals are quite broad now as I want to build LA to track the main things.
+Ideas & learning.
+Other goals are mostly rules I already have noted I want to focus my attention on.

-## Learn Anything
+## Build Learn Anything

 Make the best tool for learning anything and sharing ideas.
+Release website, API, build community.

-## Health
+## Healthy mind/body

 Eat healthy and exercise daily.

-## Understand deeply
+Play more tennis, work ergonomically.

+## Learn what matters.
+Solve problems.

-Understand deeply tech & tools I use.
-Understand each layer of the technical stack.
+Understand tech & tools I use deeply.
+Build, explore the tech.
+Solve problems & write about what I learned.

-Learn by building/exploring and lots of reading/thinking.
-Document everything.

-## Minimize, improve tools used, meet people

-Focus on making and extending tools to solve problems & any frictions I have.

-Filter incoming streams of information to contain only impactful things that inspire me.
-Meet more people.

-Cut time waste fully.
-No analytics.
-No compulsive behavior.
-Breathe, be mindful & create things that bring joy!

-## Read books/papers

-Read books & research papers relevant to problems I want to solve.

-## Express myself in all the ways

-Make more videos (educational & otherwise).
-More insightful articles.
-Richer wiki.
-Better tools for extracting knowledge.

-Express myself creatively by playing music, taking photos & making designs/drawings.

-## Complete important tasks & be focused

-Progressively complete important 2Do tasks, GitHub issues.
-Keep in mind goals above & my rules.
+## Eradicate complexity/waste.
+Streamline actions.

+I still feel frictions in writing, deploying code.
+Or more broadly translating ideas into code/solutions.
+Need better glue & tools.

+Filter out wasteful news, information.
+Focus on goals & todos.

+## Go out of my comfort zone

+Make screencasts/videos to educate.

+Practice photography.
+Compose music.
+Design.
+Be inspired & improve myself.